scttfrdmn/pctl/docs/GETTING_STARTED.md

-# Getting Started with pctl
+# Getting Started with petal

-This guide will help you get started with pctl (ParallelCluster Templates), a tool for simplified AWS ParallelCluster deployment.
+This guide will help you get started with petal (ParallelCluster Seeds), a tool for simplified AWS ParallelCluster deployment.

 ## Prerequisites

-Before using pctl, ensure you have:
+Before using petal, ensure you have:

 1. **AWS Account** with appropriate permissions
 2. **AWS CLI** configured with credentials